awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-security-config.md

 **Creating an Amazon EMR Security Configuration for Apache Ranger**

-Before you launch an Amazon EMR cluster integrated with Apache Ranger, create a security configuration with the IAM roles and identity provider \(IdP\) metadata XML file you created in [Configure a trust relationship between your IdP and Lake Formation](emr-lf-federation.md)\.
-You specify this security configuration when you launch the cluster\.
+Before you launch an Amazon EMR cluster integrated with Apache Ranger, create a security configuration\.

 ------
 #### [ Console ]